-The 540-acre Cane Creek Reservoir, completed in 1989, is located near NC Highway 54 about 11 miles west of Carrboro and can store approximately 3 billion gallons (BG) of water derived from its 32-square mile drainage area.
+The 540-acre Cane Creek Reservoir, completed in 1989, is located near N.C.
+Highway 54 about 11 miles west of Carrboro and can store approximately 3 billion gallons (BG) of water derived from its 32-square mile drainage area.
 More than 2,000 acres of surrounding watershed land is either owned by OWASA or protected through conservation easements.

-OWASA's third existing water supply source is the Quarry Reservoir, located on NC 54 about 5 miles west of Carrboro in the University Lake watershed.
+OWASA's third existing water supply source is the Quarry Reservoir, located on N.C.
+54 about 5 miles west of Carrboro in the University Lake watershed.
 It was acquired in 1979 to supplement raw water supplies during severe droughts or other emergencies.
 It can be filled with excess water from the Cane Creek Reservoir and currently has a usable storage volume of about 200 MG.
 OWASA purchased additional land around the quarry in 2000, which it leases to American Stone Company.
 Approvals were obtained in 2001 to expand the American Stone Company's quarrying operations in the direction of OWASA's Quarry Reservoir.
 Mining operations will cease by 2030 and the large remaining quarry pit will be available for use as raw water storage, providing a total storage volume of about 2 BG.
 Improvements completed in 2007 increased the pumping capacity from the Quarry Reservoir and provide additional operational flexibility for the overall water supply system.
+Current work is underway to plan for the expansion of the storage volume into the additional land currently leased by the American Stone Company.

 Cane Creek Reservoir, University Lake, and the existing Quarry Reservoir receive sufficient streamflow and have enough storage and transmission capacity to support an average yield of approximately 10.5 million gallons per day (MGD) while still retaining an emergency storage reserve of 700 MG (~20% of capacity) under the worst drought of record conditions for OWASA (2001-2002).
-Expansion of the Quarry

-Reservoir will eventually provide a total system yield of approximately 12.6 MGD based on a contractual rock extraction agreement with American Stone.
+Expansion of the Quarry Reservoir will eventually provide a total system yield of approximately 12.6 MGD based on a contractual rock extraction agreement with American Stone.
 When OWASA has access to its Jordan Lake allocation, our estimated yield will be higher.

 Existing interconnections provide the capacity to receive approximately 7 MGD of treated drinking water from the City of Durham and 3 MGD from the Town of Hillsborough, but due to capacity constraints at Hillsborough's WTP, the transfer ability may be limited to 1 or 1.5 MGD.
 OWASA also has an interconnection with Chatham County.
-OWASA can receive approximately 1 mgd through this connection.
-The combined capacity of our interconnections is about 9.5 mgd, which is about 144 percent of our Fiscal Year 2022 average-day drinking water demands.
+OWASA can receive approximately 1 MGD through this connection.
+The combined capacity of our interconnections is about 9.5 MGD, which is about 142 percent of our Fiscal Year 2023 average-day drinking water demands.

 OWASA updated its Long-Range Water Supply Plan (LRWSP) to ensure we have water to meet our needs through 2070.
-Key findings of that Plan included the following: (1) OWASA's locally protected water supplies (with the expanded Quarry Reservoir) can meet most expected needs through 2070 ,but we are vulnerable during droughts and will need supplemental supplies later in the planning period; (2) we are moving forward with expanding the Quarry Reservoir (3) accessing our Jordan Lake allocation by partnering with the City of Durham, Town of Pittsboro, and Chatham County on a new intake and transmission infrastructure on the west side of Jordan Lake is the best method to address our drought vulnerability and to meet our long-term water supply needs.
+Key findings of that Plan included the following: (1) OWASA's locally protected water supplies (with the expanded Quarry Reservoir) can meet most expected needs through 2070, but we are vulnerable during droughts and will need supplemental supplies later in the planning period; (2) we are moving forward with expanding the Quarry Reservoir; (3) accessing our Jordan Lake allocation by partnering with the City of Durham, Town of Pittsboro, and Chatham County on a new intake and transmission infrastructure on the west side of Jordan Lake is the best method to address our drought vulnerability and to meet our long-term water supply needs.